MAISON The history of the house

 Born in 1927, Hubert James Taffin de Givenchy founded his namesake House in 1952.
 That same year, he presented a collection that would leave an indelible mark on fashion history: his “separates” – elegant blouses and light skirts blending architectural lines and simplicity – met with enormous success in light of the more constricted looks of the day.
 The “enfant terrible of Haute Couture” was born.
 Spare lines, slender hips, slim silhouettes and swan-like necks won over actresses from around the world.
 In 1955, Hubert de Givenchy presented his first shirtdress; the evolution toward lantern shapes would become iconic.

 Audrey Hepburn, as the designer’s muse, accompanied him in inventing a style that would redefine standards of elegance.
 In 1969, the launch of the “Givenchy Gentleman” line became a reference in men’s fashion.
 After a career spanning more than 40 years, and having become a part of the LVMH group in 1988, Hubert de Givenchy retired in 1995.
-He would be succeeded by some of fashion’s great creative talents, among them John Galliano, Alexander McQueen, Julien MacDonald, and Riccardo Tisci.
-On March 10th 2018, Hubert de Givenchy passed away peacefully in Paris, aged 91.
-Since spring 2017, Clare Waight Keller has been the artistic director of Haute Couture and women’s and men’s ready-to-wear.
-With her debut show, on October 1st 2017, Clare Waight Keller established a forward-looking new signature for the house of Givenchy based on the idea of Light in darkness.
+He was succeeded by some of fashion’s great creative talents, in chronological order: John Galliano, Alexander McQueen, Julien MacDonald, Riccardo Tisci and, most recently, Clare Waight Keller, who designed the gown Ms. Meghan Markle wore to wed Prince Harry, Duke of Sussex, in May 2018.Just two months earlier, Monsieur Hubert de Givenchy passed away peacefully in Paris, aged 91.